FAQ

 Fine Art prints made with acid-free paper have a lifespan of over a hundred years and usually do not fade, crack, or turn yellow.
 Fine paper has to meet specific quality criteria to be considered fine paper.
 Fine prints are highly sought after by photographers and artists when they select a paper for their clients.

-What will happen to my print after the exhibition if it's not sold?
+What will happen to my print after the exhibition?

 We will keep the print in our archive for future opportunities.